 There is no known way to prevent Parkinson's disease.

-- Modifying your activities and your home, such as simplifying your daily activities and changing the location of furniture so that you can hold on to something as you move around the house.
+- Modify your activities and your home.
+For example, simplify your daily activities, and change the location of furniture so that you can hold on to something as you move around the house.

-- Eating healthy foods, including plenty of fruits, vegetables, grains, cereals, legumes, poultry, fish, lean meats, and low-fat dairy products.
+- Eat healthy foods, including plenty of fruits, vegetables, grains, cereals, legumes, poultry, fish, lean meats, and low-fat dairy products.

-- Exercising and doing physical therapy, which have benefits in both early and advanced stages of the disease.
+- Exercise and do physical therapy.
+They have benefits in both early and advanced stages of the disease.

-- Dealing with tremor, which may include putting a little weight on the hand to help reduce tremor and restore control.
+- Deal with tremor.
+This may include putting a little weight on your hand to help reduce tremor and restore control.

-- Improving speech quality by working with a speech therapist (also called a speech-language pathologist).
+- Improve speech quality by working with a speech therapist (also called a speech-language pathologist).

-- Dealing with "freezing" by various means, such as stepping towards a specific target on the ground.
+- Deal with "freezing" by various means, such as stepping toward a specific target on the ground.

-- Dealing with depression.
+- Deal with depression.
 If you are feeling sad or depressed, ask a friend or family member for help.
 If these feelings don't go away, or if they get worse, talk to your doctor.
-He or she may be able to suggest someone for you to talk to or give you medicine that will help.
+He or she may be able to suggest someone for you to talk to.
+Or your doctor may give you medicine that will help.

-- Dealing with dementia.
+- Deal with dementia.
 Dementia is common late in Parkinson's disease.
 Symptoms may include confusion and memory loss.
-If you or a family member notice that you are confused a lot or have trouble thinking clearly, talk to your doctor.
+If you (or a family member) notice that you are confused a lot or have trouble thinking clearly, talk to your doctor.
 There are medicines that can help dementia in people with Parkinson's disease.

 Medicines are the most common treatment for Parkinson's disease.
-The goal is to correct the shortage of the brain chemical (neurotransmitter) dopamine, which causes the symptoms of Parkinson's disease.
-Treatment with drugs is usually started when symptoms become disabling or disrupt a person's daily activities.
+The goal is to correct the shortage of the brain chemical dopamine, which causes the symptoms of Parkinson's.

-Treatments may differ based on a person's symptoms and age and how the person responds to a certain drug.
-Drugs often improve symptoms, but they also may cause side effects.
-It may take some time to find the best combination of drugs for a particular person.
+Medicines often improve symptoms, but they also may cause side effects.
+It may take some time to find the best combination of medicines for you.

-Several drugs may be used to treat Parkinson's disease at different stages of the disease.
+Several medicines may be used at different stages of the disease: